HNRobert/Movefile/README.md

 # Movefile
-#### 中文版说明位于下方
+#### （中文版说明位于下方）
 This is a program for organizing files, including two main functions of Cleanfile and Syncfile.

-The. exe file only provides packaged files released by the distribution.
+The .exe file only provides packaged files released by the distribution.
 If the semantics of the code are not changed or the function is unstable, the latest packaged file will not be provided;

 Beta programs will not be packaged.
 If you want to have a better use experience, please download the latest release version.

 If you have any doubts about the function of this software during use, you can check the "Help" option in the menu bar.

-Due to its many functions and lengthy main program code, if you have any suggestions on improving the code structure, you can contact the author, and changes will be made in the new version~
+Due to its aplenty functions, the main program code is quite lengthy.
+If you have any suggestions on improving the code structure, you can contact the author, and changes will be made in the new version~

 Please read the following precautions before use

 ### About Compatibility
-The .exe files provided only support Windows 64-bit operating system, and Win10 works best
+The .exe files provided here only support 64-bit Windows operating system, and Win10 works best

-If the operating system is 32-bit Windows, you can download the code file, and then package it as the .exe file of the 32-bit operating system
+If your operating system is 32-bit Windows, you can download the code file, and then package it as the .exe file of the 32-bit operating system

 ##### This software only supports Windows operating system!